ThePJB/voxelgame/devlog.md

 also why does reticle still squish stupidly? it could relate to the smelly way that window and stuff is glued together

-you know if block defs were in block.h that would be sensible
+you know if block defs were in block.h that would be sensible maybe can static it

 also texture atlas is still handled pretty retardedly

+idk if graphics context is that necessary

+maybe for tweaking worldgen the amplitudes are easier than the frequencies

+else if its 0..180 its day - clear blue sky else if its 180+theta_s ..
+360 - theta_s its night - dark sky
+else if its below 270 its morning twilight else its evening twilight

+anyway morning and evening twilight are the same

+so for base sky colour maybe just lerp but also make some gradient sunlight thing

+might chuck in the sun
+so the uniform to the shader will be solar angle intensity is like lerp night sky to day sky

+sky: procedural sun,moon,stars,sky,sunset just for a bit of a laff?

+cool this light stuff is basically working.
+I should also change skylight effect on blocks. shader needs to take block light and sky light and then uniform dayness and level is max(block_light, dayness * skylight)

+oh have planetary motion and eclipses and shit that would be fucking awesome!